-The VR headset revolution is underway and just because you own an iPhone rather than an Android mobile doesn't mean you can't get in on the virtual reality action.
+The great VR headset revolution is well and truly underway, but just because you own an iPhone doesn't mean you can't get in on the virtual reality action.

 Wareable may get a commission

 A low entry cost of virtual reality doesn't come much cheaper than an iPhone-compatible Cardboard kit.
 You can get an unofficial Cardboard headset for under $10 on Amazon, and with some of them you can get a strap and NFC so it powers up the app on command.

 There's also the official Cardboard from Google, which is compact and foldable.
 It's not as fiddly to make as the unofficial ones, but it's still going to fall apart if you don't look after it because, well, it's cardboard.
 Still, there's no easier or more affordable way to jump into VR.

 Merge VR Goggles

 While most of these headsets are made out of hard plastic, the Merge VR Goggles opt for a soft, squishy foam.
 It helps make the headset light and comfortable.
 Plus, it's got a customizable strap that fits anyone from the age of 10 and above, adjustable lenses and two buttons to interact with your VR content.

 We found the lenses on the Merge to be surprisingly clear, and the device itself fits both regular and Plus iPhone models.
 However, the Plus model can be a little snug getting in and out.
 That fancy iPhone X won't be an issue, though.

 The VR Goggles aren't just for virtual reality, either, they can be partnered with Merge Cube to have some neat augmented reality fun.
 All you have to do is pop out the little window in the front and do everything as normal, but with Merge's AR app and Cube in your hand.